Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Remix.md

 ## Contributing

-The GoQuorum Plugin for Remix is open source and you can contribute enhancements.
+The GoQuorum plugin for Remix is open source and you can contribute enhancements.
 Upon review of your changes you're required to complete a Contributor License Agreement (CLA) before merging.
 If you have any questions about the contribution process, please email <mailto:quorum@consensys.net>.